omarclaflin/LLM_Intrepretability_Integration_Neurons/README.md

 ## Project Overview

-The residual error from SAE reconstruction was mapped with another SAE (no contribution) vs a non-linear method (NFM), and showed that the residual reconstruction space contains significant (+3-12% relative reconstruction improvement) non-linear mapping, that, importantly contributes to the accuracy of the neuron network activations.
+The residual error from SAE reconstruction was mapped with a non-linear method (NFM), and showed that the residual reconstruction space contains significant (+3-12% relative reconstruction improvement) non-linear mapping, that, importantly contributes to the accuracy of the neuron network activations.
+As a baseline control, another SAE was used instead but demonstrated no contribution (0.1%).

 ## Results